ImaKrp/eSong---Electron-React/README.md

 # eSong - `with React.js n' Electron.js`

-> This is a small personal project, all the frontend and login / signup was made by me and the songs i get from a public API.
+> This is a small personal project, all the frontend and login / signup was made by me and the songs come from Deezer public API.
 How to use / test it:

 - [Install Dependencies](#install-dependencies)
 - [User database](#user-database)